-Michael Cohen’s entire Congressional hearing summed up in one image
+Michael Cohen’s entire congressional hearing summed up in one image

 Plaskett turns in her chair and says something to Jordan that viewers can’t hear, but the gist of which is unmistakable.
 The look on her face betrays the fact that Jordan may have started out beneath contempt, but has now sunken to explore heretofore untold subterranean stratospheres of double-contempt.
 It is not a look anyone would feel good about receiving.

-Realizing that she has achieves meme status, Plaskett has since begun retweeting fans of her big moment.
+Realizing that she has achieved meme status, Plaskett has since begun retweeting fans of her big moment.

 @StaceyPlaskett is all of us right now listening to the bs in #CohenHearing pic.twitter.com/9JSCxSvmd7